Skip to content

 fn Printf(fmt: str, args: ...any)

 Prints result of formatting to stdout.
-See documentation of format function for formatting.
+See documentation of the [Sprint] function for formatting.
+Panics if any exception appears.

 Print